SofZe/algorithm-explorer/README.md

 - Bubble Sort
 - Quick Sort
 - Merge Sort
+- Selection Sort

 Users can generate a random array, change the array size, start the animation, pause or resume it, reset it, and change the animation speed.

 The visualisation highlights active bars during comparisons, swaps, or array updates.

-#### 4.2 Searching Algorithm
+#### 4.2 Searching Algorithms

 The searching page includes:

 - Binary Search

-The Binary Search visualisation uses a sorted array.
+- Linear Search

+Linear Search checks each value one by one until the target value is found or the end of the array is reached.
+Binary Search uses a sorted array and repeatedly checks the middle value to reduce the search range.

 It highlights:

-- The current search range
+- Current search range
-- The middle value being checked
+- Current value or middle value
+- Target value
-- Whether the target value was found or not found
+- Found or not found status

 Users can enter a target value, generate a random sorted array, start the search, pause or resume, reset, and change the speed.